carnivorous-fuzz/pin-drop/README.md

 **Required** functionality:

-- [ ] Login
+- [x] Login
-   - [ ] Authenticate user using OAuth (Google, FB, or Twitter).
+   - [x] Sign up with user name and password
-- [ ] Home page
+- [x] Home page
-   - [ ] User should see a list of all pending/unviewed messages on home screen, sorted by distance from current location.
+   - [x] User should see a list of all pending/unviewed messages on home screen, sorted by distance from current location.
-   - [ ] User should be able to toggle between map view and list view for pending messages.
+   - [ ] User should be able to toggle between map view and list view for pending messages. (list view coming soon)
-- [ ] Create location message
+- [x] Create location message
-   - [ ] User can create a pin message, which consists of a location, tagline, and some media content (pictures first).
+   - [x] User can create a pin message, which consists of a location, tagline, and some media content (pictures first).
    - [ ] Newly created messages are posted to the public "home" feed.
-- [ ] Retrieve location message
+- [x] Retrieve location message
-   - [ ] When user is within range of a pin message, the message becomes "available" to view.
+   - [x] When user is within range of a pin message, the message becomes "available" to view.
+(This is disabled for debugging purposes for now, though the functionality is really easy to change in code)
-   - [ ] After viewing a message, the message is marked as "viewed" and put into an archive.
+   - [x] After viewing a message, the message is marked as "viewed" and put into an archive.

 **Optional** features:

 - [ ] Login
-   - [ ] Sign up with user name and password
+   - [ ] Authenticate user using OAuth (Google, FB, or Twitter).
 - [ ] Home page
    - [ ] Private feed and public feed.
    - [ ] User can toggle to sort by distance, time message was created, highest rated, etc.